Q. Which trees in my neighborhood are maintained by the Parks and Recreation Department?

 Q. We just had a storm and there are trees/tree limbs down throughout my neighborhood.
 Should I report this?
 When will it be cleaned up?

 Yes, please create a service request with 311 Citizen Services.
 This will help us keep track of all of the reported tree-related issues resulting from the storm event.
 Depending on the severity of the storm event, our clean-up efforts can take weeks or even months to complete.
 In the event of widespread tree failures, our efforts will be prioritized.

 Q. A tree was just removed in front of my home, can I expect a replacement?

 The City of Fort Wayne has approximately 40,000 available planting sites and funding to plant about 1000 trees annually.
 If you would like to request that a tree be planted within the Right-of-Way in front of your home, please consider our Citizen Match Tree Planting Program.
-This is a cost-sharing program with applications available between February and July 1st.
+This is a cost-sharing program with applications available between February and July 1st yearly.
 To ensure that you have the best fit for your street tree, it is important to evaluate the location you are considering and then get the best tree to fit the space.
 This list includes some of the best varieties of the hardiest trees for planting along our city streets.
-The vast majority of our trees are planted during the fall planting season (October-December
+The vast majority of our trees are planted during the fall planting season (October-December)

 Q. I have a nest of bees in the city-owned tree by my home, what should I do?

 Because honeybees are tremendously beneficial to our environment and generally not aggressive, we recommend making every effort to protect them.
 Most local pest control companies will assist you in removing wasp and hornet nests.